Skip to main content

 🙏 A team I couldn’t have done this without

 To say I appreciate this team would be an understatement.
-We’ve been working together for three years now, and it amazes me that everyone is still here, giving this project the same energy and attention as in the very beginning.
+We’ve been working together for nearly three years, and I’m still amazed by the energy and dedication that everyone continues to bring to the project — just like at the very beginning.

 Here’s the incredible team making these books possible: